 Read more about our employee development programs.

 Ethical behavior among employees is promoted through the Group-wide ASSA ABLOY Code of Conduct.
 The Code is a key component of the ASSA ABLOY induction program, and all employees are expected to abide by it from day one.
-The Code of Conduct, which was updated in 2016, underlines ASSA ABLOY’s commitment to fair employment conditions and labor rights, and takes a clear stand against human rights abuses, child labor and forced labor of any kind.
+The Code of Conduct, launched in 2019, underlines ASSA ABLOY’s commitment to fair employment conditions and labor rights, and takes a clear stand against human rights abuses, child labor and forced labor of any kind.

 Read more about the Code of Conduct